luklanis/ps-scan/README.md

 #es-scan
 * * *

-An experimental app for Android that reads the code row of a orange (swiss) payment slip using the device camera.
+An experimental app for Android that reads the code row of an orange (swiss) payment slip using the device camera.

 Runs the Tesseract 3.01 OCR engine using a fork of Tesseract Tools for Android.